 Before You Go

-Opening times: The abbey is open daily from 10am to 5pm from April to October.
+Opening times: The abbey is open from Thursday to Sunday from 10am to 4pm from April to October.
 View details.

 Access: Wheelchair users should note that the abbey is mostly accessible from grassed areas onto loose gravel.
-Pushchairs are allowed, but please be aware that there is lots of rough grass.
+Pushchairs are allowed, but please be aware that there are some areas of rough grass.

 Please be aware: Climbing on the ruins is prohibited.